ImCityHunter/VueMakeTable/README.md

 2. major change in main.js and app.vue <br>
 3. able to convert the result table to json <br>
 4. additional features are designed by me. welcome to modified and change!
+5. At the end, i implemented a simple feature that will convert the table to json.

 ### Installation Instruction